AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-transacting-privately-with-cryptocurrency/README.md

 The advent of digitally securable currencies, known as *cryptocurrency*, heralded a watershed moment for what was still a young Internet of the time.
 It happened in 2009 with the formal announcement of the first official release of software called *Bitcoin*.
 The notion of securing a financial system using the awesome power of modern cryptography has some obvious benefits, such as eliminating certain classes of fraud and abuse, but it comes with massive implications that variously both appeal to and threaten everyone who needs to participate in such a system.

 While Bitcoin remains one of the most important cryptocurrencies today, it was not initially designed for financial privacy.
-In many ways, the Bitcoin software was similar to other networked software applications of its day: it had a peer-to-peer (P2P) architecture where anyone who ran an instance of the program, called *Bitcoin Core*, would connect to other instances of the same software in order to transmit and receive data from them that, eventually, all users would share.
+In many ways, the Bitcoin software was similar to other networked software applications of its day: it had a peer-to-peer (P2P) architecture where anyone who ran an instance of the program, called *Bitcoin Core*, would connect to other instances of the same software in order to transmit and receive data from them that, eventually, all users would share on a special kind of distributed database called a *blockchain*.

-This sharing of data meant that every single user of the Bitcoin software who joined the network would eventually have the exact same view of the data in the network.
+This sharing of data meant that every single user of the Bitcoin software who joined the network and downloaded its blockchain database would eventually have the exact same view of the data in the network.
 Since everyone on the network shared all the data of the network, everything anyone did on the network was visible to everyone else on the network at any time.
 And since valid transactions were always ever appended to, never deleted, anything anyone ever did on the network remained enshrined in the network's account of its own history for as long as at least one copy of the network's data survived.

 For certain use cases requiring transparency, such as auditing non-profit or government revenues and expenses, such a system makes a lot of sense.
 But there are many situations in which publicizing financial dealings this way poses serious risks to life or liberty for all sorts of individuals and groups of people.